Last reviewed on 30 August 2021

-COVID-19 has put many additional pressures on education professionals and you might feel overwhelmed.
+COVID-19 has put many additional pressures on education professionals and you might still be feeling overwhelmed.
 Be open with your family, friends, colleagues and line manager about how you’re feeling and let them know how they can support you (and how you will support them).

-You might be worried about the risk to your own health from coronavirus, particularly if you have an underlying health condition or if you live with a vulnerable person.
-If you have previously experienced stress, burnout, anxiety or another mental health condition, you might be especially apprehensive about your school reopening.
+As the new term begins, you might be worried about the risk to your own health from coronavirus, particularly if you have an underlying health condition or if you live with a vulnerable person.
+If you have previously experienced stress, burnout, anxiety or another mental health condition, you might be especially apprehensive about returning to work.

 If you’d like to speak to someone in confidence about any concerns you might have, Education Support runs a helpline for education professionals on 08000 562 561.
 Alternatively, you can text KEYWORKER to 85258 to get 24/7 support from a trained crisis volunteer.